carpentries-incubator/geospatial-python/episodes/05-access-data.md

 12
 ```

-12 scenes should satisfy the search criteria.
+This means that 12 scenes satisfy the search criteria.
 ::::
 :::

-Once we have added a time filter, we retrieve the metadata of the search results:
+Now that we have added a time filter, we retrieve the metadata of the search results:

 ```python
 items = search.item_collection()